 You are responsible for your riding gear and personal comfort items.
 We provide helmets only.
 It is very important to consider the weather forecast for the scheduled class time.

 DOES EVERYONE PASS THE CLASS?

 As much as we would enjoy having every student successfully complete the course, it does not always happen.
-The Basic Rider Course is designed to allow a majority of novice riders to develop the essential road riding skills within the standard course structure.
+The Basic Rider Course is designed to allow a majority of novice riders to develop the basic road riding skills within the standard course structure.
 Because riding a motorcycle involves the acquisition of physical skills, we know that not everyone will be successful on their first attempt.